Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

+The energy dependence $F(s)$ is a function with one or more maxima.
+At the summit of the potential barrier, the configuration of the system is a saddle point of the free-energy functional of Eq .\eqref{eq:SI-GLmodel}, which in the context of gauge theories is called a \emph{sphaleron}.

-Once the minimum energy path is computed, we can define the nucleation barriers $\Delta F_\textrm{n} = F_{\textrm{Sphaleron}} - F_{\textrm{Meissner}}$ for a given magnitude of the external magnetic field, $H$.
-Consequently, the nucleation field \footnote{Note that the nucleation $H_\textrm{n}$ is defined as the external field needed for a spontaneous vortex entry.
-The superheating field $H_{sh}$, described in previous literature, is instead defined as the upper stability limit of the Meissner phase.
-These two quantities coincide for $\kappa \gg 1$.
-However this is not generally guaranteed for smaller values of $\kappa$.} $H_\textrm{n}$ is the external field needed to nullify the nucleation barrier, i.e. $\Delta F_\textrm{n}(H_\textrm{n}) = 0$.
+Once the minimum energy path is computed, we can define the nucleation barriers $\Delta F_\textrm{n} = F_{\textrm{sphaleron}} - F_{\textrm{Meissner}}$ for a given magnitude of the external magnetic field $H$.
+Consequently, the nucleation field $H_\textrm{n}$ is the external field needed to nullify the nucleation barrier, i.e., $\Delta F_\textrm{n}(H_\textrm{n}) = 0$ \footnote{ Note that the nucleation field $H_\textrm{n}$ is defined as the external field needed for suppressing the barrier and cause a single spontaneous vortex entry.
+The superheating field $H_{sh}$, often referred to in literature, is defined as the upper metastability limit of the Meissner phase for large and homogeneous superconductors. }.
 Analogous definitions can be used for the escape barrier, i.e., the energy needed to expel one vortex from the superconductor.
-We include in the supplementary material the results regarding escape barriers.
+A quantitative description of nucleation and escape barriers is given in the Appendix.
 The minimum energy path contains more information than the height of the energy barrier as those paths are most likely to be followed in the nucleation process.
-By studying it, we can understand in detail how transitions between metastable states occur.
+This path helps us understand in detail how transitions between metastable states occur.

 In our framework, we can calculate the energy barrier free from any approximations, except fully controlled numerical errors.
-Let us begin by considering a vortex entry in a 2D superconductor with flat surfaces.
+We begin by considering a vortex entry in a 2D superconductor with flat surfaces.
 We find that the vortex always enters, following the minimum energy path, from the sides of the superconductor and never from the corners.
-Figure \ref{fig:example_mfep_GL} shows the free energy profile of the process.
+Figure \ref{fig:example_mfep_GL} shows the free-energy profile of the process.
 The barrier presents a single maximum corresponding to the sphaleron.
 The substantial core deformation confirms that this kind of problem is not in general treatable with controlled accuracy in the London limit.
-Figure \ref{fig:hn-fit-all} denotes how the maximal height of the energy barrier varies as a function of the applied field, for selected values of $\kappa$.
-The data perfectly align with an exponentially decreasing profile.
-The barrier gets smaller when $\kappa$ increases.